Smoke the Pain Away: Reception

 "Smoke the Pain Away" received generally favorable reviews from electronic media outlets and music critics alike.

 Peter Källman of Music Talkers wrote that the song that "radiates a certain warmth from the very first note", praising the production which he described as "beautifully" made and highlighted the use of the Harmonica, dubbing it as a bold choice, but that he personally loved it.
 Brad Stratton of Sport Playlists praised the song for showcasing Harris' "evolution as an artist", stating that the track "offers a glimpse into a more personal side of Harris", while working on his vocal abilities and "exploring a fresh approach to [his] songwriting".
 George Millington of GSG Media gave the song a perfect score of 5 out of 5, praising the song for being "unusual in a good way", and complimented Harris for "not being afraid to trying something new".

 Nina Chiang of EDMTunes showed support for Harris "willingness to explore new musical territories" as she noticed that the track will bring a "wave of emotions and diverse reactions" from listeners.
 Chiang also remarked the notable shift in Harris musical direction, as it shows a "more personal side of Harris and demonstrates a deeper level of artistic expression."
 Brooke Bierman of EDM.com stated that Harris comeback as a vocalist "is nothing short of captivating", highlighting the DJ's signature raspy vocals which she commented forms an "euphoric chorus driven by a pulsing bassline."
-She also praised the song "unique blend" of genres, defining its sound as "country, house music with a folksy twang."
+She also praised the song's "unique blend" of genres, defining its sound as "country, house music with a folksy twang."

 In a mixed to negative review, Tom Breihan of Stereogum was not impressed by the song describing it as "It’s pretty weird!", and neither by Harris' new aesthetic which he referred to as "it appears that he’s going for a stereotypical-Vietnam-vet thing".
 Breihan was skeptical of Harris reasons for approaching a "festival EDM with hey-ho banjo music" now, and not when it was popular by the likes of Avicii with "Wake Me Up", and Kygo with Selena Gomez on “It Ain’t Me”, noticing that he didn't make anything like it, "not even when he was dating Taylor Swift", and now it looks that he's "attempting a Noah Kahan type of thing, but with big house drums alongside acoustic guitars and harmonica-honks."